scroll top

 Not to be confused with the Child and Dependent Care Credit, the Dependent Care Flexible Spending Account is a helpful tax-sheltering benefit.

-If it is offered through your employer or business, you should consider taking advantage, since single heads of household can contribute up to $5,000 tax-free to pay for child care expenses for dependent children.
+If it is offered through your employer or business, you should consider taking advantage, since single heads of household can generally contribute up to $5,000 tax-free in 2025 to pay for child care expenses for dependent children.

 For some small business owners (like me), it can make sense to set up a spending account to shelter this income.